abbynam/big-data-reu/team-2a/3-BRIDE/grid_search/README.md

 ```

 **ADDITIONAL INFO**
 Each run of GridSearch will generate a new folder that contains information about the hyperparameters that were used for that run.
-Within the version0 folder containing the metrics.csv, a yaml file will also be generated with the hyperparamters used for deciding future runs.
+Within the version0 folder containing the metrics.csv, a yaml file will also be generated with the hyperparameters used for deciding future runs.